finger-bone/parallel-programming-essentials/docs/sycl/first-step.md

 If you ever learnt OpenCL before, you will find the code soothing- not as scary as OpenCL.

-For this part, you need to know how to compile and use the header `sycl/sycl.hpp`.

 ## Where Code Executes

 Unlike OpenCL, SYCL uses a single source.
 So you should be clear about where your code is running on- by that, we mean, if it is running on your host computer, or the device.